koushikkhan/configure-my-linux/bash-commands-for-cloud.md

 large cloud servers.
 So, the fact is knowingly or unknowingly we are using devices in our daily lives which are powered by Linux Kernel.

-The linux kernel was first developed by Linus Torvald in 9999 as a personal hobby project and later it was made available publicly.
-You can refer to this article (wiki for Linux) to know more on this.
+The linux kernel was first developed by Linus Torvald in 1991 as a personal hobby project and later it was made available publicly.
+You can refer to this [article](https://en.wikipedia.org/wiki/Linux_kernel) to know more on this.

-In this post, I will be sharing some basic linux commands which will help you to start your journey with linux based systems, may be on your personal computer or on a cloud platform.
+In this post, I will be sharing some basic to intermediate linux commands which will help you to start your journey with linux based systems, may be on your personal computer or on a cloud platform.

 **disclaimer:** I will be using a rendering engine called [Quarto](https://quarto.org/) to develop this post as a GitHub flavored